openshift/enhancements/enhancements/machine-api/control-plane-machine-set.md

 	// +kubebuilder:validation:Required
 	Template ControlPlaneMachineSetTemplate `json:"template"`
 }

+// ControlPlaneMachineSetState is an enumeration of the possible states of the
+// ControlPlaneMachineSet resource.
+It allows it to be either Active or Inactive.
+// +kubebuilder:validation:Enum:="Active";"Inactive"
+type ControlPlaneMachineSetState string

+const (
+	// ControlPlaneMachineSetStateActive is the value used to denote the ControlPlaneMachineSet
+	// should be active and should perform updates as required.
+	ControlPlaneMachineSetStateActive ControlPlaneMachineSetState = "Active"

+	// ControlPlaneMachineSetStateInactive is the value used to denote the ControlPlaneMachineSet
+	// should be not active and should no perform any updates.
+	ControlPlaneMachineSetStateInactive ControlPlaneMachineSetState = "Inactive" )

 // ControlPlaneMachineSetTemplate is a template used by the ControlPlaneMachineSet
 // to create the Machines that it will manage in the future.